jacksloan/qlab-rest/README.md

 Voice cmd is an example application that demonstrates speech-to-text commands that trigger QLab cues

-To run locally, make sure a QLab project is open and run: `npm run start:voice-cmd`
+Develop locally with `npm run start:voice-cmd`

 [See Project README for more info](./apps/voice-cmd/README.md)